runceel/ReactiveProperty/docs/docs/getting-started/xf.md

 - Create a Cross Platform app (Xamarin.Forms) project.
 - Setting the `New Cross Platform App` dialog like following.
-  Choice the .NET Standard project.
-Of couse you can select shared project.
+  Choose the .NET Standard project.
+Of course you can select shared project.
   ![New Cross Platform App dialog](./images/xf-create-project.png)
 - Install ReactiveProperty to all projects from NuGet.